5 Ways To Fund Your Overseas Property Buy

 2. Borrowing On Your Home Equity

 One is that the interest rate you pay for a HELOC will be lower than you’ll get in most foreign countries.
-I saw a HELOC offered by U.S. Bank this morning at 1.9% for an intro period, followed by a fixed 4.24% rate for the life of the loan.
+Bank of America, for example, is currently offering a rate of 2.49% for an intro period, followed by a fixed 4.7% rate for the life of the loan.

 Also—from the perspective of the overseas seller—the HELOC makes you a cash buyer.
 So you can take advantage of any cash discounts offered and be in a better position for negotiation.